mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 - **If you're comfortable with ML/DL and AWS, this exam is do-able.**

 How to prepare for this exam depends a lot on your background.
 There really is no substitute for getting hands-on, especially with AWS SageMaker.
 AWS has a number of awesome pre-made example Jupyter notebooks should be seen as 'copy-n-paste' reference guides even for some production developments.

-**Now full disclosure** - I work for [LinuxAcademy.com](https://linuxacademy.com) as a Training Architect; I create courses, training materials and live practical based labs to help people learn all aspects of the AWS cloud.
-Keep an eye on the Linux Academy site for courses to help you pass all the AWS exams.